For Online or Face-to-face

 This 7 minute clip is worthy of your time.
 It presents a live experiment on improving mood.

-There are many physical health causes of depression that ought to be investigated and treated or eliminated as causes.
+There are many that ought to be investigated and treated or eliminated as causes.
 Yet there are lots of things we can do with our mind to reverse symptoms.

 Feelings Follow Our Focus